omundy/learn-computers/topics-command-line.md

 <img width="300" src="assets/img/banner-command-line.png">

-# Command Line, Terminal, Bash
+# Command Line, Shell, Terminal, Bash

 No matter what you call it, using the command line is essential to computing proficiency.